timothy-salazar/light_controls/flask_app/README.md

 import numpy as np
 from light_controls.transmitRF import transmit_outlet

-# This is all boilerplate
+# This is all boilerplate.
+We're creating the application instance and setting up
+# the configuration.
+Don't worry if you don't understand this part.
 app = Flask(__name__) # create the application instance :)
 app.config.from_object(__name__)
 app.config.from_envvar('LIGHT_CONTROLS_SETTINGS', silent=True) # have the name of your app here, if different